The Classified Front Runners

 The Major Contenders

-1. Christopher Marlowe: The “faked death” theory; suggests he survived the 1593 Deptford brawl and wrote from exile.
+2. Christopher Marlowe: The “faked death” theory; suggests he survived the 1593 Deptford brawl and wrote from exile.
+For many, the only possible alternative.
+Could write like Shakespeare, who, had he died in the plague of 1593, would almost certainly today be thought the lesser playwright.

-2. Edward de Vere (17th Earl of Oxford): The current favorite; proponents point to his life parallels with Hamlet and his travels in Italy.
+3. Edward de Vere (17th Earl of Oxford): Once favourite proponents point to his life parallels with Hamlet and his travels in Italy and draw attention away from the fact he died before a third of the canon was written.
+Very much passé now, with female candidates starting to take precedence.

-3. William Stanley (6th Earl of Derby): Suggested because he was known to be “penning comedies for the common players” in the 1590s.
+4. William Stanley (6th Earl of Derby): Suggested because he was known to be “penning comedies for the common players” in the 1590s.
+None seem to have made it onto the professional stage where box-office appeal precedes any noblesse oblige.

 The Aristocratic Committee